tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/evpn-vxlan-configuring.rst

 Configuring the VXLAN Identifier Mode
 =====================================

-You can configure the global VXLAN identifier mode to select an auto-generated VNID or a user-generated VXLAN ID, either through the Contrail Web UI or by modifying a python file.
+You can configure the global VXLAN identifier mode to select an auto-generated VNID or a user-generated VXLAN ID, either through the Tungsten Fabric Web UI or by modifying a python file.

 To configure the global VXLAN identifier mode:

 #.
-From the Contrail Web UI, select **Configure > Infrastucture > Global Config** .
+From the Tungsten Fabric Web UI, select **Configure > Infrastucture > Global Config** .

    The Global Config options and values are displayed in the Global Config window.